Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

       `MBEDTLS_SSL_CHK_BUF_PTR`.
     - the macro to check for data when reading from an input buffer `MBEDTLS_SSL_CHK_BUF_READ_PTR`.

-    These macros were introduced after the prototype was written thus are likely not to be used in prototype where we now would use them in development.

     The three first types, MBEDTLS_BYTE_{0-8}, MBEDTLS_PUT_UINT{8|16|32|64}_BE
     and MBEDTLS_GET_UINT{8|16|32|64}_BE improve the readability of the code and